-Michael Bay is one of the hardest working directors and in an exclusive interview with Rolling Stone in his Miami home, Bay found free time to discuss his as of yet untitled Transformers 5 project and his latest Teenage Mutant Ninja Turtles:
+Michael Bay is one of the hardest working directors and in an exclusive interview with Rolling Stone at his Miami home, Bay found free time to discuss his as of yet untitled Transformers 5 project and his latest Teenage Mutant Ninja Turtles:

 Between his producing duties and directorial work, Bay usually has a half-dozen projects going at once.
 Right now, in addition to 13 Hours, he’s doing post-production on the next Teenage Mutant Ninja Turtles, which he’s producing and which is due in 2016, and pre-production for the next Transformers, which he’s directing for summer 2017.
 “I’m doing Transformers … 5, is it?”
 Bay says, temporarily losing track.
 He shakes his head.
 “I’ve taken on a lot of work.”